Chiggins/chiggins.github.io-source/content/blog/metasploit-domain-fronting-with-microsoft-azure.md

 meterpreter >
 ```

-Because the payload utlizes both domain fromting via `do.skype.com` and HTTPS, the traffic in transit really looks like nothing out of the orginary.
+Because the payload utlizes both domain fromting via `do.skype.com` and HTTPS, the traffic in transit really looks like nothing out of the ordinary.

 ![Wireshark capture of payload](/images/metasploit_azure_domain_fronting/3.png)